SamWitte/Adiabatic_RayTracer/src/README.md

     In adiition to the event information, the trajectories of each particle in the tree is stored in `results/tree/`.
 See `plot/plot_tree.py` for more information.

 ## TODO
-- Check time-input and output of "propagate" for unaligned rotators
 - Include opticalDepth and weightC.
 This should be done for every photon in the tree, e.g. by including a new weight variable in the struct node which is inherited by its parent.
-- Check that `Δω=0` for axions
-{::comment}
-- Take into account the energy dispersion Δω for misaligned rotators.
-This must be stored in node and be inherited.
-Propagate must be edited to be able to accept the energy change as input.
-{:/comment}